alexandrelheinen/vector-view/README.md

 ## Installation ##

-To use the VectorView Plugin you just need to compile it and set the [environmental variables](#useful-environment-variables) whom able Gazebo to find the libraries you just built.
+To use the VectorView Plugin you just need to compile it and set the [environmental variables](#useful-environment-variables) whom able Gazebo to find the libraries you just built

 `git clone https://github.com/alexandrelheinen/vector-view.git && cd vector-view`

-Just pick this branch: fifth-icub (good question why this brach has this name) as

-`git checkout fifth-icub`

-And compile it at `build` folder
+and compile it at `build` folder

 `mkdir build && cd build`